 Pet Rules at Split Rock Lighthouse State Park

 - Pets must be on leashes no longer than six feet at all times

 - Pet waste must be cleaned up and disposed of properly

 - Pets are not allowed inside the buildings, or at the lighthouse and surrounding grounds

-There’s a beautiful fireplace at the very top, and legend says it was built here by Frank Day around 1900.
+There’s a beautiful fireplace at the very top, and legend says Frank Day built it here around 1900.
 The tale goes that he was attempting to woo his sweetheart with the promise of the rest of the house to follow.
-When she didn’t return his feelings, the site was abandoned.
-From this point you can just make out the Lighthouse in the distance.
+When she didn’t return his feelings, he abandoned the site.
+From this point, you can just make out the lighthouse in the distance.

-Heading back down the trail brings you to the Gitchi-Gami State Trail, which is paved and runs for eight miles along the lakeshore between Split Rock Lighthouse State Park and Gooseberry Falls State Park.
-A short walk brings you to the original Split Rock Wayside and another great view of the Lighthouse.
+Heading back down the Day Hill Trail brings you to the Gitchi-Gami State Trail.
+This 8-mile paved trail runs along the lakeshore between Split Rock Lighthouse State Park and Gooseberry Falls State Park.

-Continuing on brought us back to the Trail Center, where you’ll find lovely picnic areas – complete with fire pits and grills!
-We popped down to the lakeshore for another amazing shot of the Lighthouse, before following the Little Two Harbors Trail to Pebble Beach.
-Settling in with our picnic amongst the stones, we had a view that couldn’t be beat!
+Continuing on brings you back to the Trail Center.
+Here you’ll find lovely picnic areas – complete with fire pits and grills!
+Walk down to the lakeshore for an amazing shot of the Lighthouse.

 Amazon Affiliate Disclosure: GoPetFriendly.com LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn advertising fees by advertising and linking to amazon.com, audible.com, and any other website that may be affiliated with Amazon Service LLC Associates Program.
 As an Amazon Associate, the owner of this site earns a commission from qualifying purchases.